eblerjana/pangenie/README.md

 ### Genotyping step

 After preprocessing is completed, the genotyping step can be run in order to genotype a specific sample.
-If multiple samples shall be genotyped, this step needs to be run on each os these samples separately.
+If multiple samples shall be genotyped, this step needs to be run on each os these samples separately (while the pre-processing needs to be done only once).
 Based on the sequencing reads of a sample and the pre-computed files, genotyping is run using the command `` PanGenie-genotype ``:

 ``` bat
 PanGenie-genotype -f <outfile-prefix> -i <reads.fa/fq> -s <sample-name> -j <nr threads kmer-counting> -t <nr threads genotyping>``